octodemo/guzzle/README.md

   uploads, streaming large downloads, using HTTP cookies, uploading JSON data, etc...
 - Can send both synchronous and asynchronous requests using the same interface.
 - Uses PSR-7 interfaces for requests, responses, and streams.
-This allows you to utilize other PSR-7 compatible libraries with Guzzle.
+This allows youg to utilize other PSR-7 compatible libraries with Guzzle.
 - Supports PSR-18 allowing interoperability between other PSR-18 HTTP Clients.
 - Abstracts away the underlying HTTP transport, allowing you to write